RedHatSatellite/sat6_scripts/README.md

 These scripts make use of the Inter-Satellite Sync capability in Satellite 6.2 to allow for full and incremental export/import of content between environments.

-These scripts have been written and tested using Satellite 6.2 on RHEL7
+These scripts have been written and tested using Satellite 6.x on RHEL7.
+(RHEL6 not supported) Export/Import testing has been performed on the following version combinations:
+* 6.2 -> 6.2
+* 6.2 -> 6.3
+* 6.3 -> 6.2
+* 6.3 -> 6.3

 ## Definitions
 Throughout these scripts the following references are used: